-On June 1, 2018, the City of Baton Rouge and East Baton Rouge Parish will become Louisiana's 13th municipality to protect all workers, including those in bars and casinos, from secondhand smoke exposure.
+On June 1, 2018, the City of Baton Rouge and East Baton Rouge Parish became Louisiana's 13th municipality to protect all workers, including those in bars and casinos, from secondhand smoke exposure.
 The law also prohibits the use of electronic smoking devices in smokefree environments.

 Baton Rouge has a long tradition of music and cultural expression that its residents have come to love.
 The smokefree ordinance will ensure that local and touring musicians and entertainers will be able to perform in healthy, smokefree venues while they are in the capitol city.
 To help the community prepare for its new smokefree stastus, Smokefree EBR will be participating in a number of community events to make sure that everyone – residents, workers, and tourists – will be ready to enjoy smokefree environments throughout the parish.

-One of the exciting upcoming partner events includes The 2018 Baton Rouge Blues Festival – April 14-15: Smokefree EBR will be the Presenting Partner for the entire weekend – hosting more than 55,000 attendees.
-Performing artists include world-reknowned headliner Mavis Staples and regional favorites Kenny Neal, The James Hunter Six, Samantha Fish, Christ Thomas King, Lazy Lester, JST David, Erica Falls, and many more.
+One of the exciting partner events included The 2018 Baton Rouge Blues Festival – April 14-15: Smokefree EBR was the Presenting Partner for the entire weekend – hosting more than 55,000 attendees.
+Performing artists included world-reknowned headliner Mavis Staples and regional favorites Kenny Neal, The James Hunter Six, Samantha Fish, Christ Thomas King, Lazy Lester, JST David, Erica Falls, and many more.